5genesis/Dispatcher/README.md

 ![Authentication](./images/auth.png)

-It is important to know----
+It is important to know how the application works to make the most of it knowing why every step is taken.

 Authentication is delegated to the *Auth* module.
 Users are registered into it and provide the ability to an user to claim an access token.
 This token is a JSON Web Token.
 It contains user's identity (subject id, name, email) and some meta data relatives to the authorization process (issuer, time to live, etc.).
 The access token can be claimed using Basic Authentication (username + password).
 The access token is online, that is, a token used by client apps having a direct user interaction (GUI such as: web site, desktop apps, mobile apps, etc).
 It's a short-lived token, so it shall be renew before its expiration date using a refresh token.
 Once claimed, the access token is renewed as well as the refresh token.
 And the process is repeated during the whole user session life time.
 Instead of requesting an access token, it is also possible to authenticate every request using Basic Auth with a user already registered and validated by the Platform Administrator.